hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 # Contributor Guide

-We appreciate your enthusiasm for participating in the development of the Terraform Cloud Operator.
+We appreciate your enthusiasm for participating in the development of the HCP Terraform Operator.
 Your contributions are warmly welcomed.
-Here you will find instructions on how to contribute to the Terraform Cloud Operator.
+Here you will find instructions on how to contribute to the HCP Terraform Operator.

 If you're a newcomer to the realm of Kubernetes Operators and are eager to expand your knowledge, a great place to begin your journey is by exploring the [Kubebuilder Book](https://book.kubebuilder.io/).